 How to make keto pumpkin muffins

-- In a large mixing bowl, whisk almond flour, salt, and baking soda.
+- In a large mixing bowl, whisk the dry ingredients - almond flour, salt, and baking soda.

-- Add in coconut oil, sugar-free maple flavored syrup, eggs, pumpkin, and vanilla extract and if desired, add in pumpkin spice.
+- Add in wet ingredients - coconut oil, sugar-free maple syrup, eggs, pumpkin puree, and vanilla extract and if desired, add in pumpkin spice.